CATEM1NAL/APyday-2/FAQ.md

 custom keybinds - if it does and QuickMenu works, then the mod should be fully playable.

 ## Is this multiplayer?
 Yes!
+Same slot coop is the preferred way to play syncs, with everyone that wants to play together connecting to the same player slot.
+This means only one YAML is needed and everyone gets the same items at the same time, creating a more cohesive experience (this doesn't mean you all get the same items/upgrades, though!).

 Each player using their own YAML gives more freedom for people to choose their own item limits, but works best if everyone is using the same gameplay settings (run length/timer settings).
-This requires some coordination.

-Alternatively, same-slot coop works very well for syncs!
-Use a single YAML and have everyone connect to the same slot, and everyone will receive random items together.
-This simplifies the setup process but currently is a bit weird with safe house checks.
+This requires some coordination to set up and can lead to some weirdness such as one player hitting the score cap while the others have a higher score cap, but also allows for some more complex decision making (such as changing host based on who has the most time upgrades).

 ## How do I join an in-game lobby?
 1. Connect to the multiworld using the Criminal Dawn client in the Archipelago launcher.